 Using Ubuntu with windows is easy.
-We could get a virtual machine, but assuming you don’t know a thing about Linux, we will use WSL (windows subsytem for Linux), which allows us to use the Ubuntu Terminal with Windows.
+We could get a virtual machine, but assuming you don’t know a thing about Linux (and to speed things up), we will use WSL (windows subsytem for Linux), which allows us to use the Ubuntu Terminal with Windows.
 The Simplest method is as follows:

 You can easily lauch it from the start menu.